 It’s almost certainly best to keep money matters to yourself until you’ve really gotten to know someone (and their motives).

 You Don’t Have To Go It Alone

 Though you might feel shattered and alone right now, you don’t have to face your financial future by yourself.
 Especially during your first year as a widow.

 Work with your current trusted advisors or seek out trusted advisors to help you evaluate your choices and make thoughtful decisions going forward – about your finances and more.

-Most often, your team of trusted advisors will include an estate planning attorney, an accountant and a financial advisor who works as a fee-only fiduciary.
+Most often, your team of trusted advisors will include an estate planning attorney, an accountant, and a financial advisor who works as a fee-only fiduciary.

 Without these experienced and empathetic partners on your team, you run the risk of making expensive, and perhaps irrevocable, decisions that could impact you for the rest of your days.

 You’ll have a lot to deal with ranging from Social Security benefits to employer life insurance to going through the probate process.

 Can you do it on your own?